 If that’s a bit too messy and you’re a fan of marshmallow, Chin Chin Labs in Camden Market top it with toasted marshmallow.
 A LOT of toasted marshmallows.
 Definitely two places you need to visit at Christmas!

-A Peace of London
+By Charlotte from A Peace of London

 My favourite thing to do over Christmas would have to be to pull on my walking boots and explore one of London’s massive green spaces such as Epping Forest or Richmond Park, or somewhere less well-known such as Waterlow Park or Valentine’s Park.